JPSC-PDRC-KEIO/jpscdocs_en/married/husband_occupation.rst

 Over the past 12 months (from October  |syear prev|  to September |syear|  ), has there been any change in A. the temporary employment agency your husband is registered with or B. the workplace he is dispatched to (where he actually works)?
 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

-*A.Temporary employment agency you are registered with*
+*A. Temporary employment agency you are registered with*

 1. Yes, there has been change
 2. No, there has been no change

-*B.The workplace where are dispatched to (where you actually work)*
+*B. The workplace where are dispatched to (where you actually work)*

 1. Yes, there has been change ----> (Go to :numref:`Q{number} <When-did-your-husband-leave-the-company>`.)
 2. No, there has been no change ----> (Go to :numref:`Q{number} <are-there-more-employees-husband>`.)